Maykol18/InventoryService/README.md

-#  This is asimple store inventory built for practice
+#  This is a simple store inventory built for practice
+## Built with .Net 9.0 by German Michel